gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   bodies and are surrounded by special comment sections.
 Those comment sections should not be removed or modified in order for gnattest to be able to regenerate test packages and keep already written tests in place.
-  The test routine Test_Inc_5eaee3 located at simple-test_data-tests.adb contains a single statement: a call to procedure Assert.
+  The test routine `Test_Inc_5eaee3` located at ``simple-test_data-tests.adb`` contains a single statement: a call to procedure `Assert`.
 It has two arguments: the Boolean expression we want to check and the diagnosis message to display if the condition is false.

   That is where actual testing code should be written after a proper setup.
-  An actual check can be performed by replacing the Assert call with:
+  An actual check can be performed by replacing the `Assert` call with:

     ::